mristimaki/ilm/README.md

 ### The Font

-Ichoosed the font for this quiz via [Google Fonts](https://fonts.google.com/) website.
+I choosed the font for this quiz via [Google Fonts](https://fonts.google.com/) website.
 I chose the particular font as I wanted a elegant and clean look to the quiz.

 ### The Colors
 <img width="841" alt="colorpalette" src="https://user-images.githubusercontent.com/121927123/226247355-87ef98b3-19f1-4cd2-aa70-c5b25a1ada64.png">